-The delegation of Ukraine consistently reiterates the importance of having a substantial and broad OSCE monitoring on the Russian side of the Ukrainian-Russian border adjacent to the Russia-occupied parts of Donetsk and Luhansk regions of Ukraine.
-We urge the Russian Federation to lift all restrictions which undermine efficiency of the Mission's monitoring in 'Gukovo' and 'Donetsk' checkpoints.
+The delegation of Ukraine consistently reiterates the importance of having a substantial and comprehensive OSCE monitoring at the segment of the Russian-Ukrainian border adjacent to the Russia-occupied parts of Donetsk and Luhansk regions of Ukraine.
+We regret that the OSCE border Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' is forced to operate under difficult conditions and in a framework of stringent impediments imposed by the Russian Federation.
+We urge the Russian Federation to lift all restrictions, which undermine efficiency of the Mission's monitoring in 'Gukovo' and 'Donetsk' checkpoints.

-Having signed the Minsk Protocol of 5 September 2014, the Russian Federation, committed to ensure permanent monitoring of the Ukrainian-Russian State border and verification by the OSCE with the establishment of a security zone in the border areas of Ukraine and the Russian Federation.
-As a part of the implementation of this provision, the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' must be expanded.
-This will greatly contribute to sustainable de-escalation and peaceful resolution of the situation in the Donbas region of Ukraine.
+Having signed the Minsk Protocol of 5 September 2014, the Russian Federation committed to ensure permanent monitoring of the Russian-Ukrainian State border and verification by the OSCE with the establishment of a security zone in the border areas of Ukraine and the Russian Federation.
+As a part of the implementation of this provision, the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' must be geographically expanded to all border checkpoints at the Russian-Ukrainian border adjacent to the Russia-occupied parts of Donetsk and Luhansk regions of Ukraine, as well as to all sections between these border crossings.
+This will greatly contribute to sustainable de-escalation and peaceful resolution of the Russian-Ukrainian conflict.

-We reiterate our call to the Russian Federation to allow expansion of the mandate of the border Observer Mission to all sections of the border that are temporarily not under control of the Ukrainian authorities.
-We deeply regret that until now the Russian Federation continues to strongly resist it.
-Such persistent reluctance on the part of Russia can be attributed only to its unchanged intention to continue intervention in Ukraine's Donbas, including by sending heavy weapons, military equipment, regular troops, fighters and mercenaries, sponsoring the terrorist activities in the territory of Ukraine.
-We continue to urge Russia to cease immediately these internationally wrongful acts.
+We urge the Russian Federation to allow expansion of the mandate of the border Observer Mission to the whole segment of the State border which is temporarily not under control of the Ukrainian Government.
+We deeply regret that the Russian Federation continues to strongly resist it.
+At the Tirana Ministerial Council, 35 participating States clearly indicated strong support to such expansion.
+Persistent reluctance on the part of Russia can be attributed only to its unchanged intention to continue intervention in Ukraine's Donbas, including by sending heavy weapons, military equipment, regular troops, fighters and mercenaries, sponsoring the terrorist activities in the territory of Ukraine.
+We consistently continue to urge Russia to cease immediately these internationally wrongful acts.